notatestuser/Neo.Sandbox/README.md

 # Neo.Sandbox
 A project to explore and learn more about the NEO code base.

 This project allows you to easily create and execute smart contracts locally.
 The solution is set up to be checked out along with the [Neo.Ecosystem](https://github.com/vardthomas/Neo.Ecosystem) project.
+In order for all of the project references to be resolved correcty, your root folder should look like this:

+* Neo.Ecosystem/
+* Neo.Sandbox/

-You should fork this project and use it as a playground to experiment with compiling and executiong smart contracts.
+You should fork this project and use it as a playground to experiment with compiling and executing smart contracts.
 The solution is laid out as follows:

-* 'neo' solution folder - Contains neo core project references
+* 'neo' solution folder - contains neo core project references
-* 'smart_contracts' - Contains an example HelloWorld smart Contract
+* 'smart_contracts' - contains an example HelloWorld smart contract
-* Testbox Project - Unit test project used to compile and run smart contracts.
+* Testbox project - unit test project used to compile and run smart contracts

 ### Using the solution